 The subjects of the LLB degree course are set out in Rule 5. appearing later under Rules for Award of Degrees.
 However, it will not be possible to provide the full range of electives at times convenient to part-time students.

 Students must complete law subjects (including compulsory subjects) carrying 75 credit points.
-A typical structure for the part-time course is set out below.
+An approved sequence of subjects for the part-time course is set out below.